 Stanley Hotel in Colorado is jus such a place.
 Order The Whiskey Spiced Chai Latte, which combines Canadian Bourbon with the rich, spicy warmth of chai, adding subtle Christmas spices such as nutmeg and cinnamon that awaken the holidays senses.
 The hotel itself is full of history and lore, so sit back and listen to a bedtime story or two, Christmas or otherwise.
 Book online at Hotels.com.

 Ornamental Pecan: You’ll definitely want seconds of this liquid dessert.
 At Calgary’s Hotel Arts, a trendy boutique hotel famous for its summer time pool parties, the award winning bartender of Raw Bar gives good reason to drop by during winter too.
 Belly up with Colin Tait (always a contender in the city’s annual cocktail competition) and let him shake up Belvedere raspberry flavored vodka and pecan syrup for a tasty tipple that will make your thoughts of blizzards and cold melt away.
-Check prices online at Hotels.com or Priceline.
+Check prices online at Hotels.com.

 Kimberley Lovato is a freelance writer based in San Francisco.
 When she grows up, she want to be a Libation Engineer.
 Until then, she’s just a practitioner.